Kubernetes Security Definition

 Update images and third-party tools.
 All images and tools you include should be up to date, with the latest versions of their components.

 Identify known vulnerabilities with a Kubernetes security scanner.
 Scan images by layer for vulnerabilities in third-party runtime libraries and OS packages your containerized applications use.
 Identify vulnerabilities within your images and determine whether they are fixable.
-Label non-fixable vulnerabilities and add them to a filter or whitelist so the team does not get hung up on non-actionable alerts.
+Label non-fixable vulnerabilities and add them to a filter or allowlist so the team does not get hung up on non-actionable alerts.

 Integrate security.
 Use image scanning and other Kubernetes security testing tools to integrate security into your CI/CD pipeline.
 This automates security and generates alerts when fixable, severe vulnerabilities are detected.